Welcome The First Live Plagiarism Map

 The Live Plagiarism Map is created by evaluating the last 5 million documents which were uploaded to the service from around the world.
 Most of the documents are study papers and research papers.

 The map has tools to help everyone navigate through and analyse the information at hand.
-Seeing what’s what is made very simple.
+For our clients to have the ability to view and get a grasp of the content of the map is very simple.
 Even if you are viewing the map for the first time, you will notice that Russians tend to plagiarise 2.5 times more than Americans.
 Interested what is going on with your country?
 Scroll over and get your most up-to-date answer within seconds.

 Our plagiarism map is “live”, meaning that it is continuously being updated with the most recent and up-to-date statistics.
 Our robots regularly gather data from users, monitor other statistical databases and compile it here, for every user to see.
 Scroll the mouse on your country to see whether copycats have a safer haven here or in the neighbouring country.